Advertisement

 Free (or cheap) local farms

 Many farms are run by charities so are free for families – although they might just ask for a small (voluntary) donation.
 Your little ones will adore seeing the animals, and they might even get a chance to pet or feed them.
 Make sure to check your local farm before heading there to see how much it will cost.
-They might also be offering activities for kids over the half term, so keep an eye out.
+They might also be offering activities for kids over the summer holidays, so keep an eye out.

 Head to a national park